 7. Room Service Menu

-- Function menus
+- Function Menu

-- Californian menu
+- Californian Menu

-- Diet menu
+- Diet Menu

-- Crew menu
+- Crew Menu

-- Happy hour menu
+- Happy Hour Menu

-- Specialty menu
+- Specialty Menu

 The size of the card gradually became smaller, which made it possible to have more copies placed on the tables.
-Even today in formal banquets, every invitee gets a copy of the menu.
+Even today, at formal banquets, every invitee gets a copy of the menu.